prunkdump/GNUVario/_tutorials/boards.md

 description: Low component's boards soldering
 ---

-Take now the Arduino, the SD cards reader and the charging board :
+Take now the Arduino, the SD card reader and the charging board :
 {% include tutoimg.md name="IMG_6387.JPG" %}

-Place the Arduino board like this. ** Don't apply too much strength ! ** If you can't insert the board check if there is some bended pins.
+Place the Arduino board like the image below. **Don't apply too much strength !** If you can't insert the board check if there is some bended pins.
 {% include tutoimg.md name="IMG_6388.JPG" %}

 Next place the SD card reader and the charging board like this :